stjns/minesweeper/README.md

 3. mobile optimization/controls
 4. actual styling
 5. ability to generate a "no guess" version
+6. win when all mines are marked
+7. mine counter

 I'm currently using Parcel, so to run